Olivia-Woods/FinanceTracker/README.md

-## Finance Tracker
+# 💕 Finance Tracker

 ## Overview

-The ** Finance Tracker** is a web application designed to help users manage their personal finances.
+The **Finance Tracker** is a web application designed to help users manage their personal finances.
 It allows users to track income and expenses, visualise their financial data, and make informed financial decisions.
+The interface can feature an optional animated background for a more dynamic user experience.

 ## Features